Oil surges 5 percent as OPEC agrees output cut

 LONDON (Reuters) - Oil prices jumped more than 5 percent on Friday as big Middle East producers in OPEC agreed to reduce output to drain global fuel inventories and support the market.

-Benchmark Brent crude oil LCOc1 rose $3.26 a barrel to a high of $63.32 by 1355 GMT.
+Benchmark Brent crude oil rose $3.48 a barrel to a high of $63.54 before easing back to around $63.20 by 1450 GMT.
 In early trade, Brent had fallen below $60 when it looked as if oil exporters might not agree.

 Prices fell almost 3 percent on Thursday after the Organization of the Petroleum Exporting Countries ended a meeting in Vienna with only a tentative deal to tackle weak prices.
 Talks with other producers were held on Friday.